lihavi/Code-Challenge-SuperHeroes/README.md

 ## GET /powers

 Returns a JSON array of all powers in the database, in the following format:

+Here is the live link https://super-heroes-r32i.onrender.com/powers- To view all powers Here is the live link https://super-heroes-r32i.onrender.com/powers/1-To view powers by id
 ```
 [
   {